 While visiting the Irish capital, here are some ideas for traditional food to experience in Dublin during your stay.
-All of which have been passed down generations, yet remain at the very heart of authentic Irish cuisine.
+All of which have been passed down generations, with food experiences in Dublin at the very heart of authentic Irish cuisine.

 As to where to sample such dishes, you are likely to be greeted with friendly faces, live music and a freshly poured Guinness.
 Food tours in Dublin will take you to where the locals eat, with thriving areas such as Temple Bar a hive of pubs and fine-dining restaurants.